Caobao Road No. 7 Bridge Blockhouse: Replenish

 Traditionally, the bridges along Caobao Road were numbered sequentially from east to west, starting with Bridge No. 1 and ending with Bridge No. 8, known as the Hengli Port Bridge.
 However, Bridge No. 6 is notable because the river it once crossed no longer exists.
 This bridge is situated 5 meters east of the Hongxin Road intersection.

 The original Qibao Temple was located on the southwest side of No. 8 Bridge on Caobao Road.
 Its current boundaries include Hengli Port to the west, Qixin Road to the east, Qingnian Road to the south, and Caobao Road to the north.
 Unfortunately, the temple was abandoned during the Taiping Heavenly Kingdom due to the war.
 The land was subsequently repurposed as the site for the junior high school of Nanyang Model Middle School, which corresponds to the present-day site of Qibao No. 2 Middle School (the original school building) and Qibao Vanke Plaza (the former playground).

 The remaining Lianyong Hall is now a cultural relic protection unit in Minhang District, located within Qibao No. 2 Middle School.
 Originally serving as the office building for Qibao Middle School and Wenlai Middle School, it currently functions as the logistics building for Qibao No. 2 Middle School.

 In 2003, a new Qibao Temple was established in Puhuitang, Xinzhen Road.
-It is important to note that this new temple has no connection to the original Qibao Temple.
+This new temple has no connection to the original Qibao Temple.